 A Dynamic Protection Area (DPA) is a geographic region where incumbents (Tier 1 users) get protection from PAL and GAA interference.

 During a DPA Activation event, all Small Cell Radios in the given DPA Neighborhood are disabled by the SAS.
 There is nothing that you need or can do in these scenarios.
 The SAS will automatically re-grant Spectrum Access once the DPA Activation event has concluded.

 A message similar to the following may also be present:

-Spectrum Access status went back to “Connected” after it had been working.
-Wait and don’t reboot.
+Spectrum Access status returned to "Connected" after it had been working.
+Wait and don't reboot.
 Suspension can last from hours to days for DPA Events.
 Contact support if you have been suspended for more than 48hrs.
 This is more prevalent if your location is within 150km of the DPA Regions.